redis/redis/design-documents/REDIS-CLUSTER.md

 The Configuration node maps every slot of the keyspace to M different Data Nodes (every key is stored into M nodes, configurable).

 The Configuration node can be modified by a single client at a time.
-Locking is performed using SETNX.
+Locking is performed using `SETNX`.

 The Configuration node should be replicated as there is a single configuration node for the whole network.
 It is the only single point of failure of the system.
 When a Configuration node fails the cluster does not stop operating, but is not